Learning Center

 Restate the prompt

-Combine the general answer with the restatement of the prompt all in a single oral sentence.
+Combine the general answer and demonstrate how to restate the prompt all in a single oral sentence.
 (Teacher scribes the sentence.
 See below.)

 Return to the text